Valerian Wellesley, 8th Duke of Wellington: Honorary appointments

 Wellington was appointed the Colonel-in-Chief of the Duke of Wellington's Regiment in 1974, making him the only non-royal Colonel-in-Chief.
 After its absorption into the Yorkshire Regiment, he was appointed Deputy Colonel-in-Chief of the new regiment.
 He was also Deputy Colonel of The Blues and Royals and an Honorary Colonel of the 2nd Battalion, Wessex Regiment.

 Later life and death

 Wellington was involved in business as a Director of Massey Ferguson Holdings Ltd from 1967 to 1989 and of Motor Iberica SA (Spain) from 1967 to 1999.
 He was appointed a Deputy Lieutenant of Hampshire on 18 April 1975.
-Through his final years, the Duke continued to conduct public engagements, most recently at the Order of the Garter investiture, 16 June 2014.
+Through his final years, the Duke continued to conduct public engagements, most recently at the Order of the Garter investiture on 16 June 2014.

-Wellington died peacefully at his home, Stratfield Saye Estate, near Basingstoke, on New Year's Eve, 2014, six months before the 200th anniversary of the Battle of Waterloo, and six months before his 100th birthday.
+Wellington died peacefully at his home, Stratfield Saye Estate, near Basingstoke, in 2014, aged 99.

 Marriage and issue

 Wellington was twice engaged to Lady Rose Paget, the daughter of Charles Paget, 6th Marquess of Anglesey, who eventually married the Hon.
 John Francis McLaren.
 On 28 January 1944 he married Diana Ruth McConnel (1922–2010), only daughter of Major-General Douglas McConnel, of Knockdolian, Colmonell, Ayr, at St. George's Cathedral, Jerusalem.
 With Diana, he had five children: